What’s In Your Water? Part 1

 • Volunteer some of that saved time and energy?
 Give some of that saved money to your favorite charity or cause?

-You can also read my post about the book Everything That Remains by The Minimalists where I shared how profoundly inspired I was by the minimalist mindset.
+You can also read my article about the book Everything That Remains by The Minimalists, where I shared how profoundly inspired I was by the minimalist mindset.

 Field of daisies.